 Best Stablecoin Yields From Single Asset Vaults

-Looking for the highest single asset stablecoin yields?
-These are usually offered by newer DeFi lending protocols that boost APY with their own reward tokens and yield aggregator strategies, that can increase the smart contract risk.
-Our top picks are below:
+The highest single asset stablecoin yields are usually offered by newer DeFi lending protocols that boost APY with their own reward tokens and yield aggregator strategies.
+More established DeFi protocols with longer track records and higher TVLs tend to have lower APYs and a lower risk, so you should consider the risk vs reward when choosing a platform.
+Our top picks are:

 - Supplies USDC to Silo – sUSDX lending vaults with earned rewards auto re-invested as USDC.